-5.7.2 An Athlete in the ICF's Registered Testing Pool who has given notice of retirement to the ICF may not resume competing in International Events or National Events until he or she has made himself or herself available for Testing, by giving six months prior written his or her International Federation notice to and National Anti-Doping Organisation.
-WADA. in consultation with ICF, and the Athlete's National Anti-Doping Organisation, may grant an exemption to the written notice six-month rule where the strict application of that rule would be manifestly unfair to an Athlete.
+- 5.7.2 An Athlete in the ICF's Registered Testing Pool who has given notice of retirement to the ICF may not resume competing in International Events or National Events until he or she has made himself or herself available for Testing, by giving six months prior written his or her International Federation National Anti-Doping Organisation. consultation with ICF, and the Athlete's National Anti-Doping Organisation, may grant an exemption to the written notice rule where application of that rule would be manifestly unfair to an Athlete.
 This decision may be appealed under Article 13.
-Any competitive results obtained in violation of this Article 5.7.1 shall be Disgualified.

-5.7.3 If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete shall not resume competing in International Events or National Events until the Athlete has given six months prior written (or equivalent to notice notice the period Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) to ICF and to his/her National Anti-Doping Organisation of his/her intent to resume competing and has made him/herself available for Testing for that notice period, including (if requested) complying with the whereabouts requirements of Annex the L to International Standard for Testing and Investigations.
+Any competitive results obtained in violation of this Article 5.7.1 shall be Disqualified. - 5.7.3 If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete shall not resume competing in International Events or National Events until the Athlete has given six months prior written (or equivalent to notice the Ineligibility remaining as of the date the Athlete retired, if that period was longer than six months) to ICF and to his/her National Anti-Doping Organisation of his/her intent to resume competing and has made him/herself available for Testing for that notice period, requested) complying (if with of requirements whereabouts Annex the International Standard for Testing and Investigations.